christophe-gouel/gams-style-guide/README.md

 ## Tests ##

-Unlike many other programming languages, GAMS programs tend to be less conducive to unit testing because models are typically intricate and can't be easily decomposed into smaller, testable units.
-Despite this challenge, testing parts of the model—especially those related to calibration and certain model properties—is both feasible and crucial.
+Unlike many other programming languages, GAMS programs are less conducive to unit testing because models are typically intricate and can't be easily decomposed into smaller, testable units.
+Despite this challenge, testing parts of the model—especially those related to calibration and specific model properties—is feasible and crucial.

 ### Essential tests for GAMS models ###

 To ensure the reliability and accuracy of GAMS models, consider implementing the following tests:

-- **Summation check**: Ensure that all shares add up to 1.
+- **Summation check**: Ensure all shares add up to 1.
 - **Equilibrium confirmation**:
   - For models calibrated against an equilibrium, check that this equilibrium condition is satisfied.
 - **General equilibrium model tests**:
   - Verify **Walras' law**, which states that the value of excess demand must be zero in an economy.
-For this, verify that the equation that is drop from the model still holds after a shock.
+For this, verify that the equation dropped from the model still holds after a shock.
   - Test for **homogeneity of degree zero in prices** to confirm that a change in the numeraire does not affect real variables by changing the value of the numeraire.
   - Assess **real homogeneity** as applicable, which pertains to the model's behavior when all factors are scaled up by the same proportion: this change should not lead to any change in relative prices in the absence of fixed costs and non-homothetic demand functions.